 Sapporo, Asahikawa, Hakodate – all of them see a lot of snow and ice.
 Coastal areas like Abashiri – where the sea actually freezes – get sea gusts that make it feel even colder.
 Expect to see meters-long icicles hanging from the side of buildings.
 Roads and paths will be frozen, so watch your step.

-Multiple layers, thermals, gloves, hats, scarfs – you’ll need all of these things to stay even remotely comfortable during Hokkaido’s January.
+Multiple layers, thermals, gloves, hats, scarves – you’ll need all of these things to stay even remotely comfortable during Hokkaido’s January.

 Weather in Hokkaido in February

 February is the best time to visit Hokkaido for winter fun and lots of powder at the ski resorts.
 The first half of February is some of the coldest weather you’ll experience in Hokkaido.
 Sidewalks will be piled high with snow as it gets cleared every morning.
 The days are short (only four hours of sunshine a day), and temperatures range from -7 to -4°C. But that doesn’t mean it’s not one of the best times to visit Hokkaido!

 The Okhotsk Sea freezes over in places like Abashiri, too, which is cool to see but definitely shows you just how cold it is.